b-45/Visive/README.md

 Landing page for email marketing.
-Promotion of afrobeats events in globally.
+Promotion of afrobeats events globally.